celery/celery/docs/getting-started/brokers/redis.rst

 Configuration
 =============

-Configuration is easy, set the transport, and configure the location of your Redis database::
+Configuration is easy, just configure the location of your Redis database::

     BROKER_URL = "redis://localhost:6379/0"

 Where the URL is in the format of::